How fast is mobile broadband? A guide to 3G and 4G broadband speeds

 A key factor in the buying decision of many home broadband customers is speed, and mobile is no different - nobody wants to be growing old as web pages load, or pulling their hair out waiting for that important download.

-3G mobile internet is sold with a 'max' speed of 7.2Mb (with the exception of Three, which has invested in improved 3G technology).
+3G mobile internet is sold with a 'max' speed of 7.2Mb (with the exception of Three, which has invested in improved 3G technology and claims max speeds of 21Mb).
 However, the 'max' is the important factor here – in our testing, we found these numbers don't really equate to the user experience at present.
-In our most recent Road Trip testing the average speed was actually 1-4M with occasional highs of 8-9Mb.
+In our most recent Road Trip testing the average speed was actually below 5Mb with occasional highs of 20+Mb.

 Late in 2012, EE launched the UK's first 4G mobile broadband service - with the rest following in autumn 2013.
 4G speeds have the potential to dwarf those of 3G and the technology is set to take over in the next few years, but for now it's still in its infancy (we're promised UK coverage by the end of 2015, but for now is largely in the big cities).

 Where you can get a 4G signal, providers claim you should expect speeds of 8-12Mb.
 However, independent testing suggests a range far wider than this and for now it is very much an 'early adopter' technology.